davids122/csxl-final-project/docs/docs/equipment-reservation-system-design-doc-spec.md

 - Waiver Component: This component displays a fake waiver and requires an input to the signiture field.
 It is only routed to if the user has not yet signed the waiver.
 After submission, it routes back to the user equipment component.
 - EquipmentCheckoutConfirmationComponent: Confirms that a user has requested an equipment checkout request.
 - EquipmentService: Communicates with the backend, to control everything that the frontend needs to know to manage the creation and confirmation of checkout requests.
--
+- Equipment Model: defines the layout of data retrieved from the Equipment service API.
+- Checkout Request Model: Defines the format of the data that is presented in the checkout request card.
+- Staged Checkout Request Model: Defines the format of the data that is presented in the staged checkout request card.
+When checkout requests are "staged", the checkout request data is converted into a staged checkout request model.

 #### Backend

+- Entities:
-- Entities: Equipment Entity: Stores data about a specific piece of equipment.
+  * Equipment Entity: Stores data about a specific piece of equipment.
-  Checkout Request Entity: Stores data about a checkout request made by a user.
+  * Checkout Request Entity: Stores data about a checkout request made by a user.
+  * Staged Checkout Request Entity: Persists data for the stage table in the frontend.
+  * Checkout Entity: Persists data for currently checked out equipment items.
 - Equipment Service: Handles all the logic for manipulating the database, called by the api routes.
 - user_equipment_tests: Tests all methods in the equipment service.
 - API Routes: Calls equipment service methods to communicate data changes and logic to and from the frontend.